 These two Youtube videos will help build interest.
 Show one or both as a hook activity to get students excited about reading the book.

-Watch this three minute excerpt from The Island of Misfit Toys.
+Watch an excerpt from The Island of Misfit Toys.
 Students can visualize the characters mentioned in Chapter 17.

 - the train with square wheels